Layloe/Elisa/README.md

 2023-10-24
--finally found why my frontend was crashing by using githubs timeline -was an auto added import statment on NewPostPage.js
-- now back on fixing multi posts to api
+-finally found why my frontend was crashing by using githubs timeline -was an auto added import statment on NewPostPage.js -now back on fixing multi posts to api

 2023-10-25

 -debug to multible form submits
-- added console.logs
+-added console.logs
-- commented out passport and anything to do with user's
-- tested a bit with postman
+-commented out passport and anything to do with user's -tested a bit with postman
-- need to address the enum in the schema  or comment it out for now
+-need to address the enum in the schema  or comment it out for now -ask for help
-- ask for help
 ** res.status().json()   what does this do?
 ** how to describe what axios.post does (e.g. "makes a http request with the POST method")

+2023-10-27
+** res.status().json()   what does this do?
+** how to describe what axios.post does (e.g. "makes a http request with the POST method") -merge my git branches so I get my green squares -decide if I should add a calender libary or continue to tweek the form